SymfonyCasts/api-platform3/sfcasts/ep1/relation-filtering.md

 # Relation Filtering

-Coming soon...
+Earlier, we added a bunch of nice filters to our `DragonTreasure` resource.
+Let's also add some to `user` so we can show off some of the filtering *superpowers* of relations.
+The first thing we want to add, per usual, is  `ApiFilter` with `PropertyFilter::class`.
+This one isn't exactly a *filter*.
+It lets you select which fields you want to return in the response.
+All of this should look pretty familiar so far.

-Earlier we added a bunch of nice filters to our Dragon Treasure resource.
-Well, let's add some to user to show off some of the filtering superpowers of relations.
-So the first, we're gonna start with, first thing I want we wanna talk about is add the add AP filter like always, and then add property filter.
-Now this's not really a filter, it lets you select which fields you want returned in the response.
-So there's nothing very new here.
-When we refresh and go to the get collection endpoint, there is a new properties thing and we could, for example, say username or we could return to username and dragon treasures.
-Wyoming mean execute perfect.
-There they are.
-Username and dragon treasures.
-And because our dragon treasures are embedded, we see the embedded objects, but this is where it's even cooler.
-Could we have it return username and just the name of the Dragon Treasure?
-Absolutely.
-To do that?
-No, I'm not exactly sure if the syntax supports it up here.
-What I'm gonna do is copy our URL over here.
-Let's add a little dot jsun n LD at the end.
-Perfect.
-And check this out.
+When we head over, refresh, and go to the `GET` collection endpoint... we see a new "properties[]" field here.
+If we wanted to, just as an example, we could say `username`... *or* we could return `username` *and* `dragonTreasures`.
+When we hit "Execute"... perfect!
+There they are - `username` and `dragonTreasures`.
+And because our `dragonTreasures` are *embedded*, we see the embedded objects.
+But it gets even *cooler*!
+We could have it return `username` and just the *name* of the `DragonTreasure`.
+Yep!
+To do that, copy this URL... and let's add a little `.jsonld` at the end. *Perfect*.
+And the syntax is a little complicated, but we can actually say `[dragonTreasures]`, followed by `[]=name`.
+And just like that, we're *just* returning the `name`.
+So right out of the box, this property filter allows us to reach across relationships.

-The syntax is a little complicated, but you can actually say it.
-Let screw bracket dragon treasures.
-Whoops.
+Okay, let's do something *else*.
+Head back to `DragonTreasure.php`.
+Let's say that *sometimes* we want to be able to filter by the `$owner`.
+It would actually be really handy to see all of the `dragonTreasures` for a specific owner.
+To do that, above the `$owner` property, we'll once again add our `ApiFilter`, which is going to be a normal `SearchFilter::class`, followed by `strategy: 'exact'`.
+This will give us the exact user we're looking for.

-And then another set of screw brackets and then equals name.
-And just like that, you've got just the name returned.
-So just out of the box, that property filter does allow you to kind of reach across the relationships.
-All right, let's do something else.
-Back in Dragon Treasure.
-Let's say that sometimes we wanna be able to filter by the owner.
-That's actually actually really handy.
-Show me all dragon treasures for a specific owner.
-So to do that above the owner property, we'll add our normal API filter.
-And this is going to be the normal search filter.
-And then we'll have, and this guys do the strategy exact, so we'll say exactly which user we want.
-All right, now back over on the docks, we open up the get to collection endpoint for treasures and hit try it out.
-Let's see, here we go, owner.
-So we can say something like slash api slash users slash four, assuming that's actually a real user we have in our database.
-And perfect.
-There we go.
-There are the five treasures owned by that user.
+Back over on the docs, if we open up the `GET` collection endpoint for treasures and hit "Try it out"... let's see... here we go - "owner".
+We can say something like `/api/users/4`, assuming that's actually a real user we have in our database, and... perfect!
+Here are the *five* treasures owned by that user.

-But I wanna go further.
-I wanna be able to, could I actually find all treasures that are owned by a user with a certain username?
-So instead of filtering on user, on owner, we kind of wanna filter on owner dot username.
+But I want to take this a step further.
+I want to be able to find all of treasures that are owned by a user with a specific *username*.
+So instead of filtering on `owner`, we need to filter on `owner.username`.
+Check this out.
+When we want to filter an `owner`, we can put this a `ApiFilter` right above the `$owner` property.
+But since we want to filter on `owner.username`, we can't put that above a property because we don't have one for that.
+This is one of those cases where we need to put a filter above the class.
+And since we're not putting this above a property, we'll need to add a `properties` option set to an array.
+Inside, say `'owner.username'` and set that to the `partial` strategy.

-So check this out.
-When we wanna filter an owner, we can put this a API filter right above the owner property.
-But now I wanna filter on owner username and that's not, we don't have a property, so we can't put that in above a property.
-So instead, this is one of those cases where we need to put a filter above the class.
-And then I configure this since we're not above a property, we'll add a properties options set to an array.
-And here we'll say owner username, and then set that to the strategy, which will use the partial strategy.
-All right, so let's refresh and try that.
-Uh, first I need to actually figure out what actually, I know we have smog.
-So let's go back to our get collection endpoint.
-Owner dot username.
-I'll put in MOG so we can see that at matches.
-Just the middle hit.
-Okay.
-Execute and that works.
-Pretty cool.
+I'll head back over and refresh.
+We know we have an owner whose username is "maug", so let's go back to our `GET` collection, and here in `owner.username`, we can search for "maug`... hit "Execute", and... that works!
+We can see all of the treasures owned by "maug".
+Pretty cool!

-All right, next it's our last topic.
-Sub resources.
-This is something that has totally changed in API platform three.
+Next: We've reached our last topic - *Subresources* - which has seriously changed in API Platform 3.